mvysny/karibu-testing/karibu-testing-v8/README.md

 Let's look at the [Karibu-DSL Helloworld Application](https://github.com/mvysny/karibu-helloworld-application) - a very sample application consisting of just the UI - no views.
 Because of its simplicity it is an excellent testing grounds for your experiments - just clone the app and start experimenting.
-You can run the tests simply by running `./gradlew`; you can also right-click on the `MyUITest` class from your IDE and select 'Run MyUITest', to run and/or debug all the tests from your IDE.
+You can run the tests simply by running `./gradlew`; you can also right-click on the `MyUITest` class from your IDE and select 'Run MyUITest', to run and/or debug the tests from your IDE.

 The UI class is simple: